 You will receive this guide to help you gain the most out of your holiday.
 Recommendation: Take the time to read suggestions for things to see and do before you leave home.
 Take your Lonely Planet guide with you in your luggage.

 * All prices are per-person on a twin-share basis and bookings are subject to availability.
 Price and deposit amount varies according to travel date.
-If flights are shown as included then a flight cost provision (allowance) applies.
-Total price after Getaway Cash credits and Australian Escapes Free Flights Vouchers if applicable, is generally payable as follows: Deposit on booking, balance 120 days prior to departure.
-Packages can be priced for families and groups on request.
+If flights are shown as included then a flight cost provision (allowance) applies and is based on travel from Sydney, Melbourne or Brisbane.
+Travel can be arranged from any other major centre and for any number of people.
 All prices shown are estimates only.
 A firm quote (travel plan) with payment terms will be submitted for consideration prior to agreement to proceed.
+Total price after member discount (using Getaway Cash credits and Australian Escapes Free Flights Vouchers if applicable) is generally payable as follows: Deposit on booking, balance 120 days prior to departure.
+Packages can be priced for families and groups on request.
 Standard (retail) price comparisons are with similar packages offered elsewhere or what would be payable by a non-member for the same package.
-Flight pricing included in packages or other estimates is based on travel from Sydney, Melbourne or Brisbane.
-Travel can be arranged from any other major centre and for any number of people.
-Travel insurance included (if any) is a provision only.
-We will supply factual, comparitive information on requestavailable here to view (or visit our website and go to either the "Booking Enquiry" or "About Us" menu item.).
+Travel insurance if included is a provision only and may be declined on requestavailable here to view (or visit our website and go to either the "Booking Enquiry" or "About Us" menu item.).
+No recommendations or advice are given in regard to travel insurance suitability.
 Travel Directions Pty Ltd (t/as Australian Escapes Holiday & Travel Club) standard booking terms and conditions apply to all booking enquiries and bookings and are

 Before your plane even lands you will be impressed with the rugged yet breathtaking landscapes.
 We recommend that you select a seat on the left of the plane to get a glimpse of Ayers Rock as you come in to land...